XapiMa/webstachk/README.md

 ```
 Usage of webStatusChecker:
-  -l int
-    	Monitoring time (second).
-In the case of 0, it is infinite. (default 0)
   -n int
     	Parallel number. (default 200)
   -o string
     	output file path.
 If not set, it will be output to standard output
   -t string
     	path to config.csv (default "In the same directory as the executable file")
-  -v	show verbose
 ```